g-leech/argmin-gravitas/_posts/2023-05-29-taylor-swift.markdown

 So why does Taylor Swift (your reception of Taylor Swift) make me feel like I have ants beneath my skin?

 I think it's because I am seeing a machine (<a href="{{c1}}">a series</a> <a href="{{c2}}">of large</a> <a href="{{c3}}">corporations</a> and 40+ writers and designers <a href="#fn:6" id="fnref:6">6</a>) represent itself as a singular human being I am to empathise with.
-Then a large part of society greets this machine as a capital-A artist.
+Then a large part of society greets this machine as a capital-A artist ("the _person_ who has come up with").

 The interesting part is that Swift the human built the machine and controls it in some detail.
 A _self_-manufactured pop star: she is deeply invested in making the machine seem like her and in feeding it people (fans, co-writers, boyfriends, enemies, bloggers).
 The project is reflexive: it makes songs about its own controversies, songs which lead to even more fame, fame which automatically produces more controversies.
 Call the machine _TS_.

 TS presents itself as Swift.
 It performs characters (<a href="{{c}}">Cinderella</a>, <a href="{{hark}}">Rebekah Harkness</a>) and at the same time pretends to deeply express Swift the woman.
 She performed innocence (and a twang) for Nashville and now performs demisexuality (and FKA-sighing) for the glossies, BPD (and drawling) for the extremely online, and a persecution complex (and diphthongs) for everyone. <a href="#fn:1" id="fnref:1">1</a>

-That's half of it; the other half is the mediocrity of the output and your incredible overestimation of it.
-(Bowie pulled off a cheaper version of the TS trick 50 years ago and I love him for it because his songs are, _at the very least_, interesting and aimed at more than pleasing me.)
-TS songs are moderately catchy, recently moderately perverse, and expertly ape The Current Thing (Shania Twain / Faith Hill / Kelly Clarkson / Jenny Lewis / Lady Gaga / Kesha / Lana del Rey / Lorde / FKA Twigs / whoever it is now).
+That's half of it; the other half is your incredible overestimation of the output.
+(Bowie pulled off a cheaper version of the TS trick 50 years ago and I love him for it - because his songs are, _at the very least_, interesting and aimed at more than pleasing me.)
+TS songs are moderately catchy, (recently) moderately perverse, and expertly ape The Current Thing (Shania Twain / Faith Hill / Kelly Clarkson / Jenny Lewis / Lady Gaga / Kesha / Lana del Rey / Lorde / FKA Twigs / St Vincent / whoever it is now).
 But TS is noticeably flatter than any of these. <a href="#fn:3" id="fnref:3">3</a>

 Why does the music's reception matter if the music doesn't matter?
 Well, I dislike things that pretend to be deep when they're not.
 Things which pretend to be personal are on tricky aesthetic ground.
-It is not fine for entertainment to stand in place of art.
+Entertainment is fine but not when it stands in place of art.
 We used to be iffy about parasocial relationships, corporate machines, being played.

 I realise now that Swift _is_ a kind of artist – but the art is not music, it's marketing.
 Empire-building.
 Really ingenious <a href="https://www.theringer.com/2016/7/12/16039240/when-did-you-first-realize-taylor-swift-was-lying-to-you-bb5a00a32b65">image management</a>, audience relationship management, and hiring.
 She weathered <a href="{{prob}}">culture war</a> struggle sessions completely fine; people have repeatedly <a href="{{sady}}">announced</a> her demise - and yet here she is.
 I'm impressed, at the wrong thing. <!-- These feats require intelligence, perception, and cold blood.
 So the music is uninteresting but the phenomenon isn't. --> Three different industry roles run together in Swift:

-* the Impresario (Tin Pan Alley / Brill / Music Row / Colonel Parker / A&R execs)
+* the Impresario (Tin Pan Alley / Brill / Music Row / Colonel Parker / A&R exec scouting and team-building and hitmaking)
 * the Manufactured Popstar (Kylie / Britney / Katy Perry / Selena / Ariana)
 * the Songwriting Chameleon (Lou Reed / Bowie / Madonna) <a href="#fn:4" id="fnref:4">4</a>

-She appears to be the best in the business at two of these and serviceable at the other.
+She appears to be the best in the business at two of these and serviceable at the other. <a href="#fn:12" id="fnref:12">12</a>

 <!-- Dolly was impresario and popstar -->